sanchezgrsa/sanchezgrsa/README.md

 ### Hola, I am Guillermo Ramón!

-- 🔭 I’m currently working on attention based models
+- 🔭 I’m currently working on attention based models at UIS Lab in Syracuse University
 - 🌱 I’m currently learning the secrets of deep learning
 - 👯 I’m looking to collaborate on exciting machine learning projects
 - 💬 Ask me about any tech related stuff